 Join fellow patriots as we form a grassroots movement to advance the cause of conservatism.
 The coronavirus crisis has prompted many, even some conservatives, to promote authoritarianism.
 It’s understandable to some extent now, but it must not be allowed to embed itself in American life.
 We currently have 8000+ patriots with us in a very short time.
 If you are interested, please join us to receive updates.

-We need help.
-I don’t want to say “desperately,” but the need is definitely great.
-If you have the means, please donate through our GivingFuel page, PayPal, or our brand new GiveSendGo page.
+To those who have the means, we ask that you please donate.
+We have options available now, but there is no telling when those options will cancel us.
+We just launched a new GiveSendGo page.
+We also have our GivingFuel page.
+There have been many who have been canceled by PayPal, but for now it’s still an option.
 Your generosity is what keeps these sites running and allows us to get the truth to the masses.
 We’ve had great success in growing but we know we can do more with your assistance.

 Thank you, and God Bless!